skyfaller/twentyeleven-skyfaller/README.md

 ## Transitioning away from GitHub
 I am planning to [Give up GitHub](https://sfconservancy.org/GiveUpGitHub/).
 As part of my migration plan, I will begin using [hydra hosting](https://seirdy.one/posts/2020/11/18/git-workflow-1/), setting up multiple git remotes of equal status.
 Currently I'm using SourceHut, Codeberg, and GitHub, but once I have enough other hosts I'll eliminate GitHub.

 You can run `git remote set-url` to switch remote locations if a host goes down.
-Right now, your two options are:
+Right now, your options are:

 - https://git.sr.ht/~skyfaller/twentyeleven-skyfaller
 - https://codeberg.org/skyfaller/twentyeleven-skyfaller.git